coolOrangeLabs/powerflc-samples/Sample.TransferFileBOMs/README.md

-# Sample.SyncProjects
+# Sample.TransferFileBOMs

-## Challenge

-New projects in a very early stage need a place where information can be collected and discussed – in Fusion Lifecycle.
-As soon the project reaches a certain maturity, it’s time to involve engineering.
-This sample workflow lets you define at which stage of the FLC-project and according Vault-project shall be created in Vault, with given properties and sub-folders.
-Enginers can now start their work with all information set.

-## Workflow
+## Description

-This workflow sample synchronizes Fusion Lifecycle items with a configurable state with Vault folders/projects.
-The workflow runs on a Vault Job Processor and periodically queues a Fusion Lifecycle workspace for changes.
-If changes are detected a folder/project gets created or updated in Vault.
+This workflow transfers Vault file metadata, file BOM blobs and file attachments to Fusion Lifecycle.
+The workflow runs on a Vault Job Processor and is triggered by a Vault file state transition.

 ## Prerequisites
 The option **Enable Job Server** must be set in the **Job Server Management** in Vault and the installation explained below must be executed on a Job Processor machine.